davideas/FlexibleAdapter/README.md

 - 3 new configurations for _FlexibleViewHolder_ in combination with onTouch, selection and ActionMode state.
 - Customizable _view elevation_ on item activation [See #38].
 - Better implementation of Expandable items.
 - Added possibility to have Expandables inside another Expandable.
-Limits are described.
+Limits are described in the javadoc description of FlexibleAdapter.
 - Added support for **Payload** when notifyItemChanged is called (still need to work on this).
 - New method _addItemWithDelay()_.
 - Use of Log.error instead of Log.warn.